eujhwang/vn-analysis/README.md

 # Virtual Nodes Revisited

 **TL;DR**
-We propose new methods for extending GNNs with virtual nodes for link prediction.
+We propose new methods for extending GNNs with multiple (!) virtual nodes for link prediction.

 <p align="center">